Alfriyanto Nico

-Alfriyanto Nico Saputro (born 3 April 2003) is an Indonesian professional footballer who plays as a winger or right-back for Indonesian Super League club Persija Jakarta and the Indonesia national team.
+Alfriyanto Nico Saputro (born 3 April 2003) is an Indonesian professional footballer who plays as a winger or right-back for Super League club Garudayaksa.

 Club career

 Persija Jakarta

 He was signed for Persija Jakarta to play in Indonesian Super League in the 2021 season.
 Nico made his first-team debut on 5 September 2021 in a match against PSS Sleman.
 On 24 September 2021, Nico scored his first goal for Persija in a 2–1 win over Persela Lamongan at the Pakansari Stadium, Bogor.

 Through this goal, Nico is listed as the youngest goalscorer in 2021-22 Liga 1 at the age of 18 years five months 21 days, for Nico, his goal is an indicator that Persija's young players are able to make a big contribution to the team.

 International career

 On 30 May 2022, Nico made his debut for an Indonesian youth team against a Venezuela U-20 squad in the 2022 Maurice Revello Tournament in France.
 In October 2022, it was reported that Nico received a call-up from the Indonesia U-20 for a training camp, in Turkey and Spain.

 On 25 November 2024, Nico received a called-up to the Indonesia national team preliminary squad for the 2024 ASEAN Championship.
 He made his debut against Myanmar in a 1–0 victory.